Readek/RoA-Stream-Tool/README.md

 - [Get it](https://github.com/Readek/RoA-Stream-Control/releases).
 - Extract somewhere.
 - Add browser source in OBS.
-- Set 1920 width 1080 height.
 - Local file -> 'RoA Scoreboard.html'.
+- Set 1920 width 1080 height. (if it looks weird after this, set your canvas resolution to 1080p or make the source fit the screen).
-- Use custom frame rate -> 60 (not sure if this is necessary)
+- Use custom frame rate -> 60 (if streaming at 60fps of course).
 - Tick 'Refresh browser when scene becomes active'.
-- Manage it all with the 'RoA Stream Control' executable
+- Manage it all with the 'RoA Stream Control' executable.

+Same for the VS screen!